bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express Middleware - most of the operative code in Express.
+Basically an array of functions that get executed in the order that they are introduced to the server.
+Dictate flow of the application.

+Express Routers - used to organize applications - especially helpful for bigger applications where you wouldn’t want to have all endpoints in one single file.

 - [ ] Describe Middleware?

+Functions that get executed in the order that they are introduced to the server.
+Dictate flow of the application.
+Between the initial request and the final intended route.

 - [ ] Describe a Resource?

+A resource is any information or set of data that can be accessed/requested in the database.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return a status code indications success (200s) to let clients know a request was successful.
+It could also send back all or part of the resource requested.

 - [ ] How can we partition our application into sub-applications?

+We can use Express Routers to organize our application into sub-applications.
+We can organize these sub applications by resource or by type, or a hybrid of the two.

 ## Minimum Viable Product